jhu-ip/cs220-f25/assign/hw5.md

-In addition to generating random text, as described above, your program must also support a `-m` flag, which replaces the `n` value when the program is run (that is, run the program with a command line `./wordgen ts.txt 4 -m`).
+In addition to generating random text, as described above, your program must also support a `-m` flag, which replaces the `n` value when the program is run (that is, run the program with a command line `./wordgen ./text-files/poe.txt 4 -m`).
 When this flag is used, your program should print out the character distribution map, in JSON format, as shown in the Hints and Suggestions section below.
 It should do so _only_ for the value of `k` provided, rather than all values up to and including `k`.